Parineeti Chopra: Entrepreneurship

-Artistry and screen persona
+Artistry and reception

 Following her debut, Chopra was regarded as one of the most promising actresses in Hindi cinema.
-For her portrayal of brash, loud mouthed Dimple Chaddha in Ladies vs Ricky Bahl, Rajeev Masand said that "she steals the film from under the nose of its leads".
-She was termed as Bollywood's "Girl Next Door".
-She is noted for her acting versatility.
+For her portrayal of brash, loud mouthed Dimple Chaddha in Ladies vs Ricky Bahl (2011), Rajeev Masand said that "she steals the film from under the nose of its leads".
+She was termed as Bollywood's "girl next door".
+She is noted for her acting versatility and range.

 The actress' roles and performances have been studied by critics.
 NDTV noted, "[Chopra]....is as far removed from the standard Bollywood bombshell as it is possible for a lead actress to be.
 She's more girl next door than glamour doll, with no obvious oomph in evidence, and freely confesses to a battle with the weighing scale".
 The Indian Express labelled her the "most brightest and talented" newcomer of this generation, noting "her infectious amount of energy".
 While discussing her career in a 2013 article, CNN-IBN noted, "[she]....is one of the few actresses in the current lot who has a strong screen presence which demands absolute attention from the viewer.
 When she is on screen, one can't notice other actors—Parineeti engages you in such a way".
-Filmfare noted, "She’s not only an actress with great screen presence, but also a loveable personality off screen....quite the complete package".
+Filmfare noted, "She's not only an actress with great screen presence, but also a loveable personality off screen....quite the complete package".

 Writer Suhani Singh find Chopra to be animated, charming and fun woman who dreads the word "workout".
 She says Chopra has an "attractive and vivacious personality".
 Verve's Sitanshi Talati-Parikh termed her "gritty and hard-working to the extent of being tenacious" about her roles, her characters, her life.
-For her performance in Ishaqzaade, film critic Rajeev Masand described her as "the biggest strength of the film".
-But with her earlier repititive roles he thought her "sheen was wearing off".
-Amit Tyagi of India Today feels Chopra has been "working towards changing woman characters' portrayal in Bollywood" with one film at a time.
+For her performance in Ishaqzaade (2012), film critic Rajeev Masand described her as "the biggest strength of the film".
+But with her earlier repetitive roles, he thought her "sheen was wearing off".
+Amit Tyagi of India Today feels Chopra has been "working towards changing woman characters' portrayal in Bollywood" one film at a time.
 While writing for Vogue, Anil Thakraney termed Chopra's "punctuality and respect for another person's time" as a rarity in the film world.
 Shrishti Negi of News 18 finds her to be the performer who has "always been good, always been multifaceted".

-Her directors believes Chopra gets into the skin of her characters.
-Vinil Mathew had said, "Parineeti is a clown and I wanted a character like her in my film.
-She is an extremely quirky actress" he further added that Chopra was always on his "wish list".
-Dibakar Banerjee found Chopra to be a "very strong willed and combative individual who needs her own answers".
-He further said, "Parineeti taught me a lesson about ‘gameface’ I'll never forget it and I used it in the film."
+Her directors believe Chopra gets into the skin of her characters.
+Vinil Mathew had said, "Chopra is a clown and I wanted a character like her in my film.
+She is an extremely quirky actress".
+He further added that Chopra was always on his "wish list".
+Dibakar Banerjee found Chopra to be a "very strong-willed and combative individual who needs her own answers".
+He further said, "She taught me a lesson about ‘gameface' I'll never forget it and I used it in the film."